NVIDIA H100 PCIe 80GB vs NVIDIA A100 80GB PCIe for AI

 $25,000 – $33,000

-The Hopper architecture GPU built for AI.
-80GB HBM3 with Transformer Engine delivers 3x the AI performance of A100 — the standard for production AI inference and training.
+NVIDIA H100 PCIe 80GB with HBM3 memory — the Hopper architecture GPU for AI training and inference.
+Transformer Engine with FP8 support delivers 3x the AI performance of A100.
+The standard for production LLM serving and model training.

 NVIDIA A100 80GB PCIe